Gyalo Thondup: United States activities

 In 1951, he traveled to America and became the main source of information on Tibet for the United States Department of State.
-America's Central Intelligence Agency promised to make Tibet independent from China in exchange for Thondup's support in organizing guerrilla units to fight against the People's Liberation Army, an offer which Thondup accepted.
-Thondup maintains that he did not inform the 14th Dalai Lama about the CIA's actions, and this support ended after the 1972 Nixon visit to China.
+The Central Intelligence Agency promised to make Tibet independent from China in exchange for Thondup's support in organizing guerrilla units to fight against the People's Liberation Army, an offer that Thondup accepted.

+Thondup helped to recruit approximately 300 fighters to be trained at Camp Hale, Colorado, who in turn trained thousands of others in the Tibetan resistance.
+In the late 1950s and early 1960s, the CIA provided the resistance with an estimated 700,000 pounds of rifles, ammunition, grenades, and radio equipment, and airdropped them into Tibet, but their missions were unsuccessful.

+In 1959, Thondup helped to orchestrate the Dalai Lama's safe passage to India after his escape from Tibet.
+Thondup maintained that he did not inform the 14th Dalai Lama about the CIA's actions, out of respect for his pacifist stance.
+To his disappointment, US support ended after the 1972 Nixon visit to China.

 Later career

-With the permission of the Dalai Lama, Thondup met Chinese leader Deng Xiaoping in 1979 for open political talks, which Thondup terminated in 1993, feeling them to be useless.
+With the permission of the Dalai Lama, Thondup met Chinese leader Deng Xiaoping in 1979 for peaceful political talks, to negotiate terms for his brother's return to Tibet.
+Thondup terminated the discussions in 1993, feeling them to be useless.
 In the 1990s, Thondup made several official visits to China, acting as the Dalai Lama's unofficial envoy.

-In recent years, Thondup has repeatedly stated that dialogue is the only way to achieve progress with China.
+In recent years, Thondup urged Tibetans to remain politically engaged, repeatedly stating that dialogue was the only way to achieve progress with China.
 In 1998, the Central Tibetan Administration in exile criticized Thondup for not letting the Dalai Lama know about the CIA's involvement in Tibet.
 Over a decade later, Thondup accused his sister-in-law's father of embezzling money from the Central Tibetan Administration.

+Personal life and death

+Thundap and his wife Diki Dolkar had a daughter (who died in the early 1980s), as well as two sons.
+His wife Dolkar died in 1986.
+In 2002, Thondup visited Lhasa briefly by invitation of the Chinese government.

+In retirement, Thondup started a noodle factory in West Bengal, India.
+In 2015, he published his memoir, The Noodle Maker of Kalimpong: The Untold Story of My Struggle for Tibet, which became a bestseller.

+Thondup died at his residence in Kalimpong, West Bengal, on 8 February 2025.